jenkinsci/blueocean-plugin/blueocean-rest/README.md

     [Pipeline] End of Pipeline
     Finished: SUCCESS

-> Note: Fetching log on a Multi-Branch project will give 404 as a Multi-Branch project doesn't have run of it's own, it's essetnailly a folder hence no logs.
+> Note: Fetching log on a Multi-Branch project will give 404 as a Multi-Branch project doesn't have run of it's own, it's essentially a folder hence no logs.

 ## Get log for a Pipeline step